Branden Oliver: 2011 season

 Oliver finished his sophomore season gaining 1,395 yards and scoring 13 touchdowns on 306 carries.
 Oliver also caught the ball 38 times for 365 yards and no touchdowns.
 On October 8, the Bulls tailback gained 179 rushing yards and 43 receiving (221 total).
-He also scored 3 times in a 38–37 win over the Ohio Bobcats.
+He scored three times in a 38–37 win over the Ohio Bobcats.
 On November 19, Oliver ran 29 times, totaling a career-high 235 yards in a 51–10 win over the Akron Zips.
 In the final game of the season, Buffalo lost to the Bowling Green Falcons 42–28.
 However, Oliver surpassed NFL running back James Starks for the Bulls single season record for most carries, rushing yards and all-purpose yards.
 He also became the first Bulls running back to gain at least 100 yards eight times in a season.

 Prior to the 2012 season, Oliver was named to the Doak Walker Watch List, the Walter Camp Watch List, and Maxwell Award Watch List.

 2012 season

 Oliver suffered a grade-two MCL tear in a game against Kent State which caused him to miss five games and hindered him for four other games in the 2012 season.
-He was only able to gain 821 yards on 148 carries.
+He recorded 821 yards on 148 carries and had five rushing touchdowns.
+In the seven games he played in, he went over 100 rushing yards four times.
 Buffalo lost four of the five games he missed and ended the season with a 4–8 record.
-In a 56–34 win over the Morgan State Bears, Oliver rushed for 238 yards on 25 carries and 2 touchdowns.
+In a 56–34 win over the Morgan State Bears, Oliver rushed for 238 yards on 25 carries and two touchdowns.

 2013 season

-Oliver ran for 216 yards and a touchdown in a 32–3 victory over UMass.
+Oliver had 43 carries for 216 yards and a touchdown in a 32–3 victory over UMass.
 He rushed for 185 yards on 31 carries and a career-best four touchdowns in a 41–21 win over Kent State.
-He also rushed for 249 yards and 2 touchdowns to lead Buffalo to a 30–3 victory over the Ohio Bobcats.
+He rushed for 249 yards and two touchdowns to lead Buffalo to a 30–3 victory over the Ohio Bobcats.
 He finished the season with 1,535 rushing yards, 15 rushing touchdowns, while averaging 5.0 yards a carry.
+Oliver personally had a stretch of seven games going over 100 rushing yards.
 The Buffalo Bulls finished the year with an 8–5 record and a bowl berth to the Famous Idaho Potato Bowl.